yasnazariel/kiichain-docs/learn/kiichain/the-problems-we-solve.md

 ### **Access to Institutional Liquidity & Credit**

 50% of individuals in emerging markets are underbanked and have extremely limited access to credit terms.
 The other 50% struggle with high banking costs and interest rates.
-Kii Global’s layer 1 with infrastructure for DeFi lending options mixed with the liquidity settlements of its centralized exchange is solving these problems.&#x20;
+Kii Global layer 1 with infrastructure for DeFi lending options mixed with the liquidity settlements of its centralized exchange is solving these problems.&#x20;

 Through bridging the capital disparities between developed and emerging economies, the Kii ecosystem will support a wide range of DeFi lending protocols tailored for emerging markets in parallel with KIIEX’s open liquidity to centralized applications.&#x20;